ekzhang/sshx/README.md

 ```

 We don't have a prepackaged action because it's just a single command.
 It works
-anywhere: GitLab CI, CircleCI, CI on your Raspberry Pi, etc.
+anywhere: GitLab CI, CircleCI, Buildkite, CI on your Raspberry Pi, etc.

+Be careful when adding this to a public respository, as anyone can view the logs
+of an action while it is running.

 ## Development